apache/flink-cdc/docs/content/docs/core-concept/data-pipeline.md

 ```

 ## With optional
-We could use this complicated yaml file to define a pipeline:
+We could use following yaml file to define a complicated Data Pipeline describing synchronize all tables under MySQL app_db database to Doris and give specific target database name ods_db and specific target table name prefix ods_ :

 ```yaml
    source: